marnelfr/noteKeeper/README.md

     - we can drag squares that that box has at its corners to set fixed sizing within the designer

 ## Activity/Layout Relationship
-It can be create **programmatically**
+Activity UI can be create **programmatically**
 - Using Java code to create class instance and
 - Where relationships and properties will be set in code.\
 But actually, we mostly use layout files where
 - XML files describe View hierarchy
 - Usually created using the Android Studio UI Designer

-But there is no implicit relationship between an activity and a layout.\
+**But there is no implicit relationship between an activity and a layout.**\
+That's why we've got:\
 **setContentView**: method used by an activity to explicitly load the layout resource it wants to work on.\
 Once the layout is loaded, the activity must request references to its views using the `findViewById` method.
 This last method require a parameter (layout file resource or item's id value) provided by the **R class**, a generated class.
 It contains nested classes.
 The most useful are
 - **R.layout** to load the layout files.
 It owns an public int attribute for each layout in the project named as it
 - **R.id** to load the layout resources.
 It owns an public int attribute for each view in the project named as it that give us back a reference to it.
     - They return a **NullRefernceException** when the layout or id require doesn't exist.